 Tucson International Airport offers a variety of services for passengers with disabilities.
 Numerous accessibility services such as TDD telephones and visual paging monitors are available at key locations inside the terminal to assist travelers with special needs.
 Personal assistance is available 24 hours by dialing "0" from any courtesy phone.
 Airport Ambassadors are on duty during peak travel times and are happy to provide assistance as well.

 Please contact your airline in advance to inform them of any assistance you may require including: wheelchair, specific seating or food requests, ect.

 Departing passengers may use curbside unloading on the upper level roadway in front of the terminal.
 Some airlines provide curbside baggage check-in.
 All airlines provide curbside wheelchair assistance.
 Advance arrangements with airlines will insure a prompt response.

 Security regulations prevent curbside parking.
 Loading and unloading only is permitted curbside.
 If you are dropping off or picking up you can park in the Hourly Lot, Parking Garage, or the Cell Phone Waiting lot.

 All public elevators contain Braille and lowered control panels to facilitate ease of use.
 There are five elevators located throughout the public areas of the terminal, within close proximity of escalators and stairs.

 For medical emergencies, trained emergency medical technicians are available 24 hours.
-Dial 911 from any airport phone for assistance.
+Dial 911 from any airport or cellular phone for assistance.